talon-one/talon_one.rb/docs/IntegrationApi.md

 Track event V2

 Triggers a custom event.
-You can then check this event in your rules.  **Important:** Talon.One offers a set of [built-in events](/docs/dev/concepts/events), ensure you do not create a custom event when you can use a built-in event.
-For example, use this endpoint to trigger an event when a user updates their payment information.
-Before using this endpoint, create your event as a custom attribute of type `event`.
-See the [Developer docs](/docs/dev/concepts/events/#creating-a-custom-event).  **Important:** `profileId` is required.
-An event V2 is associated with a customer profile.
+You can build a condition around this event in your rules.
+Talon.One offers a set of [built-in events](https://docs.talon.one/docs/dev/concepts/events).
+Ensure you do not create a custom event when you can use a built-in event.
+For example, use this endpoint to trigger an event when a customer shares a link to a product.
+See the [tutorial](https://docs.talon.one/docs/product/tutorials/referrals/incentivizing-product-link-sharing).  **Important:** - `profileId` is required.
+An event V2 is associated with a customer profile. - Before using this endpoint, create your event as a custom attribute of type `event`.
+See the [Developer docs](https://docs.talon.one/docs/dev/concepts/events#creating-a-custom-event).
+When you successfully sent an event to Talon.One, you can list received events in the **Events** view in the Campaign Manager.

 ### Example